OpenDSA/OpenDSA/RST/source/Glossary.rst

    permutation
       A permutation of a sequence :math:`\mathbf{S}`
       is the members of :math:`\mathbf{S}` arranged in some order.

+   physical form
+      The implementation of a data type as a data structure.
+      Contrast to the :term:`physical form` for the data type.

    poset
       Another name for a :term:`partially ordered set`.